-Cytarabine is used primarily in the treatment of acute myeloid leukemia , acute lymphocytic leukemia (ALL), and lymphomas.
+Cytarabine is used primarily to treat acute myeloid leukemia, acute lymphocytic leukemia (ALL), and lymphomas.

-Cytarabine also has antiviral activity, and has been used for the treatment of generalized herpesvirus infection.
+Cytarabine also has antiviral activity and has been used to treat generalized herpes virus infection.
 However, cytarabine is not very selective in this context and causes suppression of the bone marrow and other serious side effects.

-Therefore, cytosine arabinoside is not a useful antiviral agent in humans due to its toxic profile and is actually used primarily for the chemotherapy of hematologic cancers.
+Therefore, cytosine arabinoside is not a beneficial antiviral agent in humans due to its toxic profile and is used primarily for the chemotherapy of hematologic cancers.

 One of the unique toxicities of cytarabine is cerebellar toxicity when administered in high doses, which can cause ataxia.

-Cytarabine can cause granulocytopenia and other impaired body defenses, which can lead to infection, and thrombocytopenia , which can lead to hemorrhage.
+Cytarabine can cause granulocytopenia and other impaired body defenses, leading to infection, and thrombocytopenia, which can lead to bleeding.

 Toxicity: due to its toxicity, it can cause leukopenia, thrombocytopenia, anemia, gastrointestinal disorders, stomatitis, conjunctivitis, pneumonitis, fever, and palmoplantar erythrodysesthesia dermatitis.

-Rarely, myelopathy has been reported after administration of a high or frequent dose of intrathecal arabinotic cytosine.
+Rarely myelopathy has been reported after administering a high or frequent dose of intrathecal parabiotic cytosine.

 When used in protocols designated as high doses, cytarabine can cause cerebral and cerebellar dysfunction, ocular toxicity, pulmonary toxicity, severe gastrointestinal ulceration, and peripheral neuropathy.

-To avoid side effects and improve therapeutic efficacy, various derivatives of these drugs (including amino acids, peptides, fatty acids and phosphates) have been evaluated, as well as different administration systems.
+To avoid side effects and improve therapeutic efficacy, various derivatives of these drugs (including amino acids, peptides, fatty acids, and phosphates) have been evaluated, and different administration systems.

 Mechanism of action of cytarabine

 The cytosine arabinoside combines a cytosine base with an arabinose sugar.
-It is an antimetabolic agent with the chemical name of 1β-arabinofuranosilcitosina.
+It is an antimetabolic agent with the chemical name 1β-arabinofuranosilcitosina.

-Certain sponges, where it was originally found, use arabinoside sugars to form a different compound (which is not part of the DNA).
+Certain sponges, where it was initially found, use arabinoside sugars to form a different compound (which is not part of the DNA).